- Home

 -

-We offer a specialised Bachelor of Engineering (Honours) (Materials Science & Engineering), which is fully accredited by Engineers Australia.
+We offer a specialised Bachelor of Engineering (Honours) (Materials Science & Engineering), opens in a new window, which is fully accredited by Engineers Australia, opens in a new window.
 This accreditation enables our graduates to work as professional engineers and scientists in every major country around the world as our degrees are internationally recognised through the Washington Accord.
 After a certain level of professional experience, graduates can become a member of Engineers Australia (MIEAust) and, in certain circumstances, a Chartered Professional Engineer (CPEng).

 You can study the Bachelor of Engineering (Honours) (Materials Science & Engineering) as a standalone degree or as part of a double degree.
 This program can be combined with commerce, chemical engineering or biomedical engineeering.

-- Bachelor of Engineering (Honours) (Materials Science & Engineering)/Bachelor of Commerce
+- Bachelor of Engineering (Honours) (Materials Science & Engineering)/Bachelor of Commerce, opens in a new window

-- Bachelor of Engineering (Honours) (Materials Science & Engineering)/Bachelor of Engineering Science (Chemical Engineering)
+- Bachelor of Engineering (Honours) (Materials Science & Engineering)/Bachelor of Engineering Science (Chemical Engineering), opens in a new window

-- Bachelor of Engineering (Honours) (Materials Science & Engineering)/Master of Biomedical Engineering
+- Bachelor of Engineering (Honours) (Materials Science & Engineering)/Master of Biomedical Engineering, opens in a new window

 You can also study materials science as a major in the following undergraduate degrees, or choose from a range of double degree combinations: